In your work as a designer, image editor and photographer, you might

 You’ll notice that the selection ‘X-Ray’ will change to reflect the selected colors.

-If you want to expand the selection, you can either use the second color dropper, or you can drag the fuzziness slider to let the selection bleed into surrounding colors.
+you want to expand the selection, you can either use the second color

 You can also use the third (-) color dropper to remove selected colors and fine-tune the selection.